VincentSchmid/LootEditor/README.md

 1. Set the password to the one you set during the setup of the Database Server
 2. Choose "Create New", set a database Name eg. server name, choose a types XML to fill the database for the first time
-2. If you already created a database choose Use Existing, enter the name of the database and click Create/Test to test the connection
+2. If you already created a database choose "Use Existing", enter the name of the database and click Create/Test to test the connection
 3. Click Create/Test it will create a new Database
 4. You will see connection Success if everything worked
 5. Click Set and now you're all set and can start editing your Loot